Heartland (Michael Stanley Band album): Singles

-The album spawned the band's highest-charting single, "He Can't Love You", which reached #33 on the Billboard Hot 100 chart in 1981.
-The song features a surging sax lick by Clarence Clemons that makes it instantly recognizable.
-The album featured another single, "Lover", rising to a respectable #68 on the charts and staying there for over two weeks.
-It featured the iconic lyric "thank God for the man who put the white lines on the highway", which is still sung back by the audiences to Stanley whenever he performs the song live.
+The album spawned the band's highest-charting single, "He Can't Love You", which reached No. 33 on the Billboard Hot 100 chart in 1981.
+The song features a sax lick by Clarence Clemons that makes it instantly recognizable.
+The album featured another single, "Lover", rising to a respectable No. 68 on the charts and staying there for over two weeks.
+It featured the iconic lyric "thank God for the man who put the white lines on the highway", which was sung back by the audiences to Stanley whenever he performed the song live.

 Weekly charts

-"He Can't Love You" was #92 in the Canadian Top 100 Singles of 1981.
+"He Can't Love You" was No. 92 in the Canadian Top 100 Singles of 1981.

 Aftermath

 Although MSB went on to more chart successes after Heartland, which the band considered to be its definitive album, MSB never again fully felt the instantaneous relief following the release of Heartland.
-The band's next album, North Coast, released in 1981 would go on to top the chart position of Heartland surging up to the #79 spot.
-After the first two successful EMI America albums, the third, MSB, released in 1982, stalled at #136 on the Billboard album chart, failing to crack the top 100.
+The band's next album, North Coast, released in 1981 would go on to top the chart position of Heartland surging up to the No. 79 spot.
+After the first two successful EMI America albums, the third, MSB, released in 1982, stalled at No. 136 on the Billboard album chart, failing to crack the top 100.

 Track listing

+All tracks written by Michael Stanley, except where noted.